 The Penguin Parade is Phillip Island’s signature experience and one of Australia’s most popular wildlife encounters, attracting over 600,000 visitors annually.
 It is managed by Phillip Island Nature Parks, a not-for-profit conservation organisation whose tourism revenue directly funds research and habitat restoration across the island.

 Each evening at sunset, little penguins — standing just 33 cm tall and weighing around 1.2 kg — appear in the waves at Summerland Beach after spending the day fishing at sea.
 They can travel up to 30 kilometres from the colony during the breeding season, and over 1,000 kilometres when not breeding.
 As dusk falls, they gather in small groups called rafts in the shallows, waiting for the safety of darkness before making their dash across the sand to their burrows in the dunes.
-Watching these determined little birds waddle up the beach, bellies full of fish, is captivating — and the experience is enhanced by the knowledge that this colony was nearly lost entirely just a few decades ago.
+Watching these determined little birds waddle up the beach, bellies full of fish, is captivating — and the experience is enhanced enormously by the knowledge that this colony was nearly lost entirely just a few decades ago.

 Viewing Options & Ticket Prices (2026)